alissonf216/Calculando-beta-de-acoes-de-uma-carteira/README.md

-# Calculando deta de ações em relação a carteira
+# Calculando beta de ações em relação a carteira

 Beta = Covariância entre o Retorno do Ativo e do Mercado / Variância do Retorno do Mercado